 Municipal Districts meet approximately six times per year and there are also four Strategic Policy Committees which discuss policy and strategy in a number of key areas.

-Councillor Niall Kelleher of the Fianna Fáil party is the current Cathaoirleach (Chairperson) of Kerry County Council.
-Each cathaoirleach serves for a one-year term.
-The Leas-Cathaoirleach (Vice-Chairperson) is Councillor Norma Moriarty of Fianna Fáil.
+Councillor Jim Finucane of the Fine Gael party is the current Cathaoirleach (Chairperson) of Kerry County Council.
+Each Cathaoirleach serves for a one-year term.
+The Leas-Cathaoirleach (Vice-Chairperson) is Councillor Johnnie Wall of Fianna Fáil.

 A council staff of approximately 1,300 people is headed up by the Chief Executive, Moira Murrell, and Directors of Services in a number of units or departments within the council.
 The council’s administrative headquarters is based at County Buildings, Rathass, Tralee.